Today’s readings (click below to open in new tab/window):

 When Jesus told the parable of the mustard seed – the tiny seed which grows into a great shrub to shelter birds – he wasn’t talking about mustard as a cultivated crop.
 In his culture, mustard was often a highly invasive plant species which was difficult to remove once it infested a field.
-Essentially, he was comparing his followers to a nuisance – to weeds.
+Essentially, he was comparing his followers to a persistent nuisance – to weeds.

 The Kingdom is all about the humble persistence of small acts of faith.
 As much as the world tries to insist its structures are the right way to do things, followers of Christ appear and reappear like weeds to defy its exclusionary boundaries.
 And try as we Christians might to impose order and uniformity through religion, visionaries and prophets spring up among us to remind us God’s vision can’t be contained within ours.
 In the parable of the mustard seed, it is the nuisance shrub which becomes a great sheltering tree for those needing a safe place to roost.
 Does that sound like the church today?
 Or are we busy balancing the soil pH for roses because dandelions are too common and don’t look as pretty?